ylam4/BIOS270-AU25/Data/Data.md

 ### Google Cloud Storage (GCS)

-Create a new `Bucket` named `bacteria`
+On GCS, create a new `Bucket` named `bacteria`

-Set up GCS remote using `rclone config` -> `New remote`
+On Farmshare, set up GCS remote using `rclone config` -> `New remote`

 ### Google Drive

-Set up Drive remote using `rclone config` -> `New remote`
+On Farmshare, set up Drive remote using `rclone config` -> `New remote`

 ### Google BigQuery

-Create a new `Dataset` named `bacteria`
+On BigQuery, create a new `Dataset` named `bacteria`

 ---

 ## Dataset Overview

-`/farmshare/home/classes/bios/270/data/bacteria` contains long-read assemblies (`*.fna`), annotations (`genomic.gff`), predicted proteins sequence (`protein.faa`) of 1958 bacteria isolates.
+`/farmshare/home/classes/bios/270/data/bacteria` contains long-read assemblies (`*.fna`), annotations (`genomic.gff`), predicted protein sequences (`protein.faa`) of 1958 bacteria isolates.

-`/farmshare/home/classes/bios/270/data/bacteria_supp` contains metadata file containing information on each assembly (`assembly_data_report.jsonl`) and clustering of all proteins predicted from 1958 bacteria isolates (`clusters_mmseqclust_id03_c08.tsv`)
+`/farmshare/home/classes/bios/270/data/bacteria_supp` contains a metadata file containing information on each assembly (`assembly_data_report.jsonl`) and clustering output of all proteins predicted from 1958 bacteria isolates (`clusters_mmseqclust_id03_c08.tsv`)

-`/farmshare/home/classes/bios/270/data/protein_data/` contains protein embeddings (in batch of 10,000) of all predicted proteins in 1958 isolates
+`/farmshare/home/classes/bios/270/data/protein_data/` contains protein embeddings (in batches of 10,000) of all predicted proteins in 1958 isolates

-In order to extract insights (and later build machine learning model) from this dataset, we will convert these data into SQL database and HDF5 data format.
+In order to extract insights (and later build machine learning model) from this dataset, we will convert the data into SQL database and HDF5 format.

 ---